osaguild/template-app-ts-nextjs/README.md

-# template-app-typescript-nextjs
+# template-app-ts-nextjs
-template for web app x typescript x next.js
+template for web app using typescript, next.js and react.